certtools/intelmq/docs/user/bots.md

 The keys refers to which MISP events you want to tag.
 If you want to tag all of them, use `__all__`.
 If you use `event_separator` and want to add additional tags to some events, use the expected values of the separation field.
 The *list of dicts* defines MISP tags as parameters to create `MISPTag` objects from.
-Each dictonary has to have at least `name`.
+Each dictionary has to have at least `name`.
 For all available parameters refer to the [PyMISP documentation](https://pymisp.readthedocs.io/en/latest/_modules/pymisp/abstract.html#MISPTag) for `MISPTag`.